 All sources of our sequence data can be found in the Appendix.
-The sequences themselves and the phylogenetic trees corresponding to the tested hypotheses are included in the supplementary materialχ.
+The sequences themselves and the phylogenetic trees corresponding to the tested hypotheses are included in the supplements, which are posted on the bioRχiv page from which this paper is available.
 The sequences were not used to generate the tree topology or the branch lengths (which represent evolutionary time); the tree is compiled from published sources (provided below) which did not use any ossification sequences in their phylogenetic analyses.

 The software we used to compute AICc weights, the CoMET module (Lee et al. 2006 [Lee, 2006 #15594]) for Mesquite 3.6 (Maddison and Maddison 2018 [Maddison, 2014 #21483]), cannot handle missing data.
 This unfortunately meant we had to discard much information.
 In order to keep as many taxa as possible in the analysis, we first compiled a matrix (not shown) of 244 taxa and 213 characters.
 All of these characters are positions of skeletal elements (cranial, appendicular, axial and others) in ossification sequences, standardized between 0 and 1 following Germain and Laurin (2009), as explained below.
 Of these, we kept characters that were scored in the Paleozoic taxa in our initial database, and extant taxa that were scored for the same sets of characters.
 This resulted in two initial datasets, one of cranial and one of appendicular sequences (it was not possible to include both sets of sequences together because this would have left too few taxa in the matrix).

+In the end, however, we were left with three overlapping cranial datasets.
+The largest cranial dataset we could make, dataset 2 of Table 1, has 105 taxa (103 extant, plus the two species of Apateon scored from Erdesbach) and seven characters: the appearance times of the premaxilla, maxilla, nasal, parietal, pterygoid, exoccipital and squamosal bones.
+It lacks Sclerocephalus, which cannot be scored for the appearance time of the squamosal.
+This is unfortunate because Sclerocephalus is one of only three extinct taxa for which a usable cranial ossification sequence is known at all, and further because it occupies a special place in the DH2, according to which it lies on the caecilian stem.
+We attempted to compensate for this deficiency by assembling two more cranial datasets: dataset 1, which contains 107 taxa (104 extant, Apateon spp. from Erdesbach, and Sclerocephalus) but only six characters by lacking the squamosal, and dataset 5, which includes 84 taxa (81 extant, Apateon spp. from Erdesbach, and Sclerocephalus) and eight cranial characters (the vomer and the frontal bone are added to the six of dataset 1).

-In the end, we were left with three overlapping cranial datasets.
-Dataset 1 contains 107 taxa (104 extant, Apateon spp. from Erdesbach, and Sclerocephalus) and only six characters.
-Dataset 2 (see Table 1) has 105 taxa (103 extant, plus the two species of Apateon scored from Erdesbach) and seven characters (nasal, parietal, squamosal, premaxilla, maxilla, pterygoid, and exoccipital); The third cranial dataset (dataset 5) includes 84 taxa (81 extant, Apateon spp. from Erdesbach, and Sclerocephalus) and eight cranial characters (the frontal bone is added).
+Dataset 1 contains 107 taxa (104 extant, Apateon spp. from Erdesbach, and Sclerocephalus) and only six characters (the relative appearance times of the nasal, parietal, premaxilla, maxilla, pterygoid, and exoccipital bones).
+Dataset 2 (see Table 1) has 105 taxa (103 extant, plus the two species of Apateon scored from Erdesbach) and seven characters (the six of dataset 1 and the squamosal).
+The third cranial dataset (dataset 5) includes 84 taxa (81 extant, Apateon spp. from Erdesbach, and Sclerocephalus) and eight cranial characters (the vomer and the frontal bone are added to the six of dataset 1).
 For the appendicular characters, in addition to dataset 3 which contains seven characters (humerus, radius, ulna, ilium, femur, tibia and fibula) and 62 taxa (54 extant, Apateon spp. from Obermoschel, Sclerocephalus, Archegosaurus, Micromelerpeton, Hyloplesion, Microbrachis and Eusthenopteron), another (dataset 4) includes only four characters (radius, ulna, ilium, and femur), but it features 65 sequences, the additional data being Apateon spp. from Erdesbach and “Melanerpeton” humbergense.
-See Table 1 for a list of these datasets and the SM for the datasets themselves.
+See Table 1 for a list of these datasets and the supplements for the datasets themselves.